pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

     Here you can choose text alignment features (left, right, centered, justified) and you keep control as to whether text actually fits.
     Internally, this uses :meth:`Shape.insertTextbox`.

-.. note:: Both text insertion methods automatically install the named font if it is not already present.
+.. note:: Both text insertion methods automatically install the font if necessary.

 How to Output Text Lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^